naitian/naitian.github.io/src/index.md

 </script>

-I'm a PhD student at the UC Berkeley School of Information, where I'm advised by David Bamman.
+I'm a PhD student at the UC Berkeley School of Information, where I'm advised by David Bamman and supported by the NSF graduate research fellowship.

-I'm interested in some mixture of computational social science, natural language processing and digital humanities.
+I'm interested in some mixture of computational social science, natural language processing and cultural analytics.
 I also care a lot about the news, data journalism, data visualization and crossword puzzles.

-<span class="l1">I'm a recent alum of the University of Michigan (<span
-style="color: #00274C">go blue!</span>)</span><span class="l2">, where I
-studied computer science, data science and linguistics.</span> There, I worked with [David Jurgens](https://blablablab.si.umich.edu) in the UM School of Information.
-In the past, I've worked on social computing with [Tanu Mitra](https://faculty.washington.edu/tmitra/) in the UW Information School and on social dialogue agents with [Jon May](https://www.isi.edu/~jonmay/) at USC ISI.
+If you are interested in doing research or grad school, I am always happy to chat about my experiences.
+If you are a Berkeley undergrad interested in doing cultural analytics research, you should apply for a [UROP opportunity](https://research.berkeley.edu/urap/application/) with my advisor, David Bamman.

 <figure class="profilepic">
 <img src="assets/selfie.png" alt="A collection of photos of my face."/>